Robust statistics: Local-shift sensitivity

 This value, which looks a lot like a Lipschitz constant, represents the effect of shifting an observation slightly from $x$ to a neighbouring point $y$, i.e., add an observation at $y$ and remove one at $x$.

 M-estimators

 (The mathematical context of this paragraph is given in the section on empirical influence functions.)

 Historically, several approaches to robust estimation were proposed, including R-estimators and L-estimators.
-However, M-estimators now appear to dominate the field as a result of their generality, high breakdown point, and their efficiency.
+However, M-estimators now appear to dominate the field as a result of their generality, their potential for high breakdown points and comparatively high efficiency.
 See Huber (1981).